open-edge-platform/education-ai-suite/frontend/README.md

-# Frontend – React + Vite + TypeScript

-This folder contains the React UI for the Intel EGAI Video-Summary project.
+This folder contains the React UI for the Smart Classroom Application.

 ## Quick start
 1. Install **Node 20+**